KeithBillings/Online-Quiz/README.md

 ## Getting Started

 On this assignment I was tasked to create an online quiz for others to take.
 This will have a series of timed multiple choice questions and a highscores list.
+The quiz is timed.
+The user gets 60 seconds to start, and will lose 10 seconds upon an incorrect question.

 ## Deployment